Johndev85/academo-app/academo/README.md

 ## 🎯 Objective

 -   "Academo" is a web application that allows:
-    -   User registration and login.
+    -   User registration and login - (jwt - cookie).
     -   Database storage.
     -   API request.
     -   Visualization of a video in its interface